23ft/GUI-RungeKutta-python/README.md

-# inventario-electronico-mysql-python
+# GUI-RungeKutta-python

-I work in a mini-inventary for organize electronics components, with MySQL and PySide6.
+This gui is created to work with runge kutta methods with first order differential equations.